ecadagiani/boilerplate-nextjs15-prisma-shadcdn-ts/README.md

 ## Architecture Decisions

 This is an opinionated template that deliberately separates API logic from server components.
-All backend logic is contained within `src/app/api`, keeping server components clean from direct database interactions. *Because backend is not only recover a list of pokemon or posts, in real world, it's business logic.
+All backend logic is contained within `src/app/api`, keeping server components clean from direct database interactions. *Because backend is not only recover a list of pokemons or posts, in real world, it's business logic.
 And it can be sooooooo complicated*

 There is 3 logics layers:
 - `backend`: for a traditional backend logic, with database access, etc. In `src/app/api`, with variables named with `.*Backend.*`